 By providing detailed fulfillment data from the outset, retailers can build trust with customers and encourage them to make a purchase.
 Overall, incorporating fulfillment data earlier in the shopping journey is essential to creating a positive customer experience and improving overall satisfaction.

-The Operational Side of Effective Fulfillment Strategies
+The Operational Side of an Effective Flexible Fulfillment Strategy

 What the customer doesn’t see when they choose BOPIS or 2-day shipping is the complex operation workflows and processes that power those fulfillment options.
 All the above fulfillment strategies require an order management system that can optimize order sourcing, order routing, and fulfillment at pick, pack, and ship.